About This Page

 Connecting Apollo to the computer

-- Connect the Thunderbolt Option Card to the computer with a Thunderbolt cable (sold separately) using either option card port.
+- Connect Apollo to the computer with a Thunderbolt cable (sold separately) using either option card port.

 - See the Multi-Unit Cascading section below for specific instructions on how to connect and use two Apollo units together via Thunderbolt.